First Hand, Fun and Learning Experiences for Your Child Call us now!

 • Names picture that has been hidden.

-• Comprehends concept of opposites.
+• Comprehends the concept of opposites.

 • Works a 12-piece (or larger) puzzle.